MLB offers players 80% of prorated salaries, 72-game season - WHIZ News

 Players want to extend the regular season past its scheduled end on Sept.
 27 and push back the World Series deep into November.

-“At least 12 states have experienced a rising rate of COVID-19 hospitalizations in the last week, including some states where our clubs are located,” Halem wrote.
-“We must disagree with your position that it is in the interests of player safety and health to both cram in as many games as possible through the scheduling of doubleheaders and complete the postseason in mid-November, a time when the Institute for Health Metrics and Evaluation is now predicting worsening COVID-19 trends.”

-MLB said it remains willing to suspend for this offseason the loss of amateur draft picks for teams signing qualified free agents.
-The union said this week it was not interested in that.
+MLB said it remains willing to suspend for this offseason the loss of amateur draft picks for teams signing qualified free agents, leaving the decision “at the election of the association.”
+This would mark the first time since the free agent era started in 1976 that free agent compensation would be dropped, but the union said this week it was not interested.

 Both sides have expressed interest in using joint funds to assist minor league players, who are not likely to have a season, and social justice initiatives.